andrealorenzon/testo_tesi/tesi.md

 **The Accuracy Paradox**.
 To assess the performance of a solution a metric is needed.
 When a class represent almost the totality of a dataset, a learning algorithm can achieve a good accuracy by classifying every test sample as belonging to the majority class.
 To avoid this problem, different metrics has been developed to assess the real model utility and assessing capabilities.
 Chapter 3 will review available metrics that can be used to effectively evaluate performance of resampling methods.

-**A method is as good as it is available.** To make ROSE easy to use, the main activity of this work involved incorporating it in the most used Python machine learning package, `scikit-learn` , and in particular in its sub-project `imbalanced-learn`.
+**A method is as good as it is available.** Rose is already available since 2014 with the R package ROSE, and it proved to be successful in many situations[^Menardi, 2014].
+To make Rose available to a larger community of data scientists is one of the main goals of this work, and it involved incorporating it in the most used Python machine learning package, `scikit-learn` , and in particular in its sub-project `imbalanced-learn`.
 We will overview the development methods, CI/CD, software testing and documentation, in chapter 4.

 **But is it good?** In chapter 5 will set up a wide testing framework for evaluating performance of resampling methods over 27 different famous standard datasets commonly used for classification problems.
 Different supervised models has been trained and tested on imbalanced and balanced data, and their performance reported.
 But toy datasets are usually easier to balance.
-In chapter 6 we used ROSE to dramatically improve classification capabilities of different models in a real-world dataset, with the aim of forecasting the economic outcome of small firms.
+In chapter 6 we used ROSE to dramatically improve classification capabilities of some models for the analysis of a real-world dataset, with the aim of forecasting the economic outcome of small firms.

 **How can I use it?** In appendix 1 we will show code snippets, use cases and links to repositories that will facilitate user's experience with ROSE, and guarantee repeatability of all experiments included in the present world.